tonydima1/BME_491_Capstone/README.md

 # BME_491_Capstone:
 Capstone project from UNR.
+Code designed by me.
 A sleep apnea device able to predict if user has OSA (obstructive sleep apnea).

 Arduino_Sensor_Collect.ino:
 Uses the max30102 sensor to connect collect IR light and Red light and send it to the ardunio's serial output.